Introduction: What Makes a Dog Breed Rare?

 Origin | Japan |

-Tora Inu or Kai Ken may be medium-sized dogs, but they have big personalities.
-They were developed by Japanese breeders in the early 20th century to track and hunt game in the mountainous terrains.
+Tora Inu or Kai Ken are medium-sized dogs, but they have big personalities.
+They were developed by Japanese breeders in the early 20th century to track and hunt game in mountainous terrains.

-Kai Kens have brindle-patterned coats, which can be brindle black or brindle red.
+Kai Kens have brindle-patterned coats, which can be black brindle or red brindle.
 They are fun-loving, adaptable, and playful dogs that love kids.
 Kai Ken are happiest in an active environment and need physical and mental stimulation.
 They are ideal pets for energetic owners or anyone who loves the outdoors.
 These hardy dogs live for 14-16 years.
 Kai Ken is a rare breed, even in their native Japan.

 Russian Toy (aka Russkiy or Russian Toy Terrier)